davidg1739/github-tutorial/README.md

 ### Creating a Repository and your first git commands:

-When creating your first repository, the first command you should type into the terminal is `git init`.
-You should then create a **README.md** file and type some stuff in it so that people who visit your repository know what its about.
+When creating your first repository, the first command you should type into the terminal, if you do not have a directory to become a repositiory, is `mkdir <insert repository name here`.
+After that, the next command you type into the bash is `git init`.
+This comand initializes git in the current directory that you are in.
+You should then create a **README.md** file by typing `touch README.md` into the terminal and type some stuff in the README file so that people who visit your repository on Github know what its about.
 After that, type in `git add .` to the bash and or another form of `git add` depending on what you have in your repository and what you want to add to the staging area and commit.
+To learn more about **git add**, visit [https://www.atlassian.com/git/tutorials/saving-changes](https://www.atlassian.com/git/tutorials/saving-changes).
 Then, type `git commit -m ""`.
 In the quotes type in a message in the present tense such as:

 **Initialize repository**
+This command takes a snapshot of everything you have in the staging area.
 ### Creating a remote repository and connecting it to your local repository:

 * Go on [github.com](https://github.com)